Installing ONLYOFFICE Workspace Community using additional script parameters

 -mk, --machinekeySetting for the core.machinekey key

-This parameter allows to specify your own machinekey when installing ONLYOFFICE Workspace.
+This parameter allows you to specify a custom machinekey when installing ONLYOFFICE Workspace Community.

 This parameter is written to the /app/onlyoffice/CommunityServer/data/.private/machinekey configuration file.